jbeeko/TypeUp/README.md

 For the FSharp developer using TypeUp is very simple and direct.
 Most FSharp domain models will define a valid matching FSON dialect that can be used to specify data directly.
 There is no need to parse another representation such as JSON and then translate the parsed structure into the FSharp types.

-Here, `../../examples/simple.fsx`,  is an example of defining a type, creating some data and parsing it.
+Here, `../../examples/tiny.fsx`,  is an small example of defining a type, creating some data and parsing it.

 ```
 #r @"..\build\FSONParser.dll"